-Many disputes through the ages have arisen about Jesus, the Christ, surrounding his divine resurrection appearances.
-Even contemporary, in-house disputes among his immediate disciples took place, notably with the one to be known as “Doubting ‘Thomas” declaring, “Unless I see in His hands the imprint of the nails, and put my finger into the place of the nails, and put my hand into His side, I will not believe” (John 20:25).
-I don’t expect hard skeptics to believe the gospel account of how that played out — only to contend with the eventuality that faith is the transcendent move to understanding the resurrection.
-We all presuppose at some point, exceeding scientism, with relative satisfaction of all available data, and as Dr.Gary Haberman put it, “Our rules need to be adjusted that we make for ourselves.”
+Many disputes through the ages have arisen about Jesus, the Christ, surrounding His Divine resurrection appearances.
+Even contemporary, in-house disputes among His immediate disciples took place, notably with the one to be known as “Doubting ‘Thomas” declaring, “Unless I see in His hands the imprint of the nails, and put my finger into the place of the nails, and put my hand into His side, I will not believe” (John 20:25).

-Dr.Bart D. Ehrman, one of the most prominent skeptics and a self-proclaimed “agnostic leaning towards atheism,” asserts the New Testament book of Romans, 1st & 2nd Corinthians, Galatians, Philippians and 1st Thessalonians “are the authentic ‘Pauline epistles,’ no one is gonna’ give you problems if you use this material.”
+Dr.Bart D. Ehrman, one of the most prominent skeptics and a self-proclaimed “agnostic leaning towards atheism,” asserts the New Testament book of Romans, I & II Corinthians, Galatians, Philippians, and I Thessalonians, “are the authentic ‘Pauline epistles,’ no one is gonna give you problems if you use this material.”
 According to Dr.Gary Habermas, even though skeptics don’t accept everything the New Testament Apostle Paul wrote as true or inspired, they accept, “he was in the right place, at the right time, we know who he was: he was a scholar who was changed by this message [of Christ]; adding to that, Dr. Habermas elaborated, “Paul knew what was going on, and knew the other people who knew what was going on: ‘He knew the other eyewitnesses.”

-Now, what we said was something like this: if we can imagine about a 25-year timeline: beginning with the cross – 30ish A.D., ending with the writing of 1 Corinthians – 55 to 57 AD, you’ve got about 25 years there.
-Paul said in 1 Corinthians 15:1-2, “I gave you this gospel when I came.”
-That’s about 51 AD, we’ve cut it down to 20 years.
-And then he outlines it in 1 Corinthians 15:3 and he said, “I delivered unto you that which I also received.”
+“If we can imagine about a 25-year timeline: beginning with the cross – 30ish A.D., ending with the writing of I Corinthians – 55 to 57 AD, you’ve got about 25 years there.
+Paul said in I Corinthians 15:1-2, “I gave you this gospel when I came.”
+That’s about 51 AD; we’ve cut it down to 20 years.
+And then he outlines it in I Corinthians 15:3 and he said, “I delivered unto you that which I also received.”
 The typical view is Paul ascertained this material in Jerusalem with Peter, with James, the brother of Jesus, from Galatians 1:18, about 35 A.D.
 And, of course, if we’re only five years from the cross at Paul’s visit to Jerusalem, then somebody had it before he did.
 The Apostle Paul gave a list of recorded appearances from three individuals and three groups: Paul, himself (on the road to Damascus 2, maybe 3 years A.D., authoritatively), “Peter,” Jesus‘ brother “James,” a group called “the twelve” (Jesus‘ disciples), a group of five-hundred “brothers,” and a group of “Apostles.”

 “I went up because of a revelation and set before them (though privately before those who seemed influential) the gospel that I proclaim among the Gentiles, in order to make sure I was not running or had not run in vain.
 But even Titus, who was with me, was not forced to be circumcised, though he was a Greek.
 Yet because of false brothers secretly brought in—who slipped in to spy out our freedom that we have in Christ Jesus, so that they might bring us into slavery.
 To them we did not yield in submission even for a moment, so that the truth of the gospel might be preserved for you.
 But from those who were of high reputation (what they were makes no difference to me; God shows no partiality)– well, those who were of reputation added nothing to me.”